landon-thull/leetcode/README.md

 # Leetcode Solutions :bulb:
 These are my solutions to various Leetcode problems.
 All the solutions are written in Java, as it is my language of choice.
 I create these explanations for both the public and myself.
-I find it very useful to make myself walk through each problem and write a detailed guide.
+I feel like I learn better and gain better comprehension of the concepts when I explain my solutions in great detail.

 Most of the explanation files contain links to relevant details on methods and datatypes used in the function.